Is the problem with the grading system, or the emphasis we put on it?

-I recently had midterms and one of my professors had the midterm in the first half of class and then a lecture during the second half.
+During midterms one of my professors had the exam in the first half of class and then lectured during the second half.
 There was of course a reading assignment due to prepare for the lecture.
 Before he started he asked the class how many of us did not do the required reading.
 The entire class raised their hand.
-He laughed and then began the lecture.
-I even have one professor who lists the required reading, and then below will post suggested reading for more information on the topics.
+He laughed… and then began the lecture.
+I also have a professor who lists the required reading, and then below will post suggested reading for more information on the topics.
 I’ve yet to actually get to any of those links this semester.
-I had one philosophy class my freshman year of college where the professor was horrified at the thought of us renting our textbooks.
-He genuinely believed we all wanted and needed a copy of John Locke’s Two Treatises of Government.
-We were taking the class to meet general education requirements, and we were just trying to get through.

 Am I a lazy student?
 I don’t think so.
 I’ve just found that I function better when I sleep and skim the reading as opposed to reading thoroughly and not getting sleep.
 That’s just me though.